 Every believer has direct relational access to God through Jesus Christ and can equally contribute to God's kingdom.

 Although everyone is welcome, formal church membership should be for those who have believed in and accepted Jesus Christ as Savior, and who desire to live for Him and serve Him as Lord.

 Baptism is the initiation rite that portrays our salvation through the death, burial and resurrection of Christ on our behalf.
 We teach and practice 'believers baptism' through immersion.

-The Lord’s Supper or Communion is the recurring ordinance by which we remember Christ’s death on our behalf.
-The bread and the cup signify His body given and His blood shed for the atonement of our sins.
+The Lord’s Supper, or Communion, is the recurring ordinance by which we remember Christ’s death on our behalf.
+The bread and the cup signify His body given and His blood shed for the atonement of our sin.

 Each person, as a being created in the image of God, is intended to have the freedom to choose their own religion, and the ability to act as a free moral agent.

 Baptists have long defended the rights of individuals and groups to worship as they understand it to be God’s will, and not to be interfered with by government.
 Baptists contend for complete religious and political freedom for all.
 Churches cannot have “right of interference” or “control” over government or expect the special favours of government.

 Our local congregation is ultimately responsible for the decisions and policy making that occurs in the church.
 Congregational government means that pastors and board members are ultimately accountable to the membership.
 Congregational government means that every member has an equal vote.

 The Independence of the Local Church